5367 Sixty Foot Road Parsonsburg MD 21849 410-835-8814 firstname.lastname@example.org

 4STEPS Therapeutic Riding Program

-4STEPS Therapeutic Riding Program is able to provide services to our clients in great part due to the benevolence of our dedicated volunteers.
-Last year, volunteers logged in 2,000 hours serving participants of our non-profit therapeutic equestrian facility.
-As a volunteer you will help enrich and enhance the lives of disabled children and adults by engaging them in a variety of equine activities designed to promote and improve physical, mental and social well being.
+Volunteer Overview4STEPS is able to provide services to our clients in great part due to the benevolence of our dedicated volunteers.
+Each year, volunteers log in over in 2,000 hours serving our special riders.
+As a volunteer you will help clients by engaging them in a variety of equine activities designed to promote and improve physical, mental and social well being.

 By volunteering at 4STEPS, you can give back to your community, have fun, and make new friends!
 Horse experience is not necessary.
+We will train you.
 Come as an individual, accumulate community service hours, and/or bring your school, club, corporate, or church group for a community service project.
 We offer a variety of activities and projects to choose from.
-4STEPS volunteers must be 13 years of age or older.

 Sidewalking – walking beside a rider who is mounted, helping to ensure his or her safety and security while in the saddle.
 Sidewalkers are specially trained to avoid injury in the event of a fall or emergency dismount.
 It is important that sidewalkers are fit to walk briskly during a 45 minute lesson.